- Ankit Sharma

 Precedential Analysis

 Upon a perusal of Section 529 of the 1956 Act and Section 53 of the Code, the two seem to convey the same rule.
-While the Sidco case was decided in the pre-Code era, its ratio can still be utilised in the present circumstances.
-The NCLAT in the Technology Development case was erroneous in holding that the non obstante clause of Section 53 would override the subordination agreements.
-Since the aforesaid provision does not talk about the inter-se priority amongst the secured creditors and, as such, is not in conflict with Section 45 of the TOPA, the non obstante clause would not apply.
-The same was highlighted in the Standard Chartered case.
-In pronouncing its judgement, the NCLAT did not take the aforesaid case into consideration.
-Even in the current regime, then, the general rule under Section 45 of the TOPA should prevail, considering the analysis of the Sidco case.
-The priority between the secured creditors ought to be upheld under Section 53 of the Code.
+While the Sidco case was decided in the pre-Code era, its ratio decidendi can still be utilised in the present circumstances.
+The NCLAT in the Technology Development case was then erroneous in holding that the non-obstante clause of Section 53 would override the subordination agreements.
+Although Section 53 of the Code contains a non-obstante clause, in view of the principle laid down in Bihar Rajya, it should trigger only in times of a conflict.
+On examining the Code, it can be noticed there exists no provision which nullifies the inter se priority amongst the secured creditors.
+One can contend that Section 48 of the TOPA, which is not in disagreement with the Code, would continue to operate when a corporate debtor enters liquidation.
+Even in the current regime then, the general rule under Section 45 of the TOPA should prevail and the priority between the secured creditors ought to be upheld under Section 53 of the Code.

 Report by the Insolvency Law Committee